 Shaping healthcare for a better future

-Choosing an online program of study is quite simply the most convenient and efficient way to learn these competencies quickly so that changes can be made sooner rather than later.
+Choosing an online program of study is the most convenient and efficient way to learn these competencies quickly so that changes can be made sooner rather than later.
 This enables nurses to wholeheartedly commit to making healthcare fairer and more accessible to all as our communities flourish and grow with diverse and multicultural populations.